bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 - You can now set how long the Time Master shield lasts
 - The host now sees for how long the lobby will remain open
 - We changed the look/layout of the settings
-- Added a new option that deactivates skipping in meetings (if the player does not vote, he votes himself)
+- Added a new option that deactivates skipping in meetings (if the player does not vote, they vote themself)
 - You can now choose whether the Eraser is able to erase the Spy/Impostors or not
 - Fixed a bug where a Lovers win wasn't displayed properly
 - Fixed the Among Us bug where people were unable to move after meetings
-- We added a version checking system: The host can only start the game if everyone in his lobby has the same version of the mod installed (he will see, who is using a wrong version).
+- We added a version checking system: The host can only start the game if everyone in their lobby has the same version of the mod installed (they will see, who is using a wrong version).
 This prevents hacking in public lobbies and bugs because of version mismatches.
 - Fixed a bug where the Mini Impostor had the same cooldowns as normal Impostors
 - Fixed a bug where the Vampire/Janitor/Mafioso would lose their kill button after being erased
 - The Mini is now able to use ladders and it can do all the tasks right away

 **Version 2.1.0**
 - **New Role:** [Spy](#間諜)
 - **Eraser:** The Eraser can now also remove the role of other Impostors.
-This enables him to reveal the Spy, but might result in removing the special ability of his partner.
+This enables them to reveal the Spy, but might result in removing the special ability of their partner.
 - **Camouflager:** The Mini age/size will now also be hidden, to allow the Mini Impostor to kill during camouflage

 **Hotfix 2.0.1**